+FLIMSY 6

 DRAFT REPLY DEVLOPED BY TSG

-In the replybLS, ETSI states:
+In the reply LS, ETSI states:

 “Please note that, while the spectrum masks comparison in the enclosed paper is between ICAO Annex 10 Vol. IV and ECC(02)05 Recommendation (enclosed as well), this same recommendation is fully aligned with the relevant ITU-R Recommendations and related provisions.”

-ICAO is primarily interested in the ITU-R Radio Regulations (RR) to which the SARPs are being compared, as SARPs and RRs are closer in equivalency than ECC or ITU-R Recommendations.
-To assert that the ICAO SARPs is not in conformance with the ITU-R RR, based on guidance found in ECC and ITU-R Recommendations, would require those recommendations be referenced by rule in the ITU-R RRs.
+ICAO understands that the SARPS requirements are being compared to ECC or ITU-R Recommendations and not to the ITU-R Radio Regulations (RR).
+ICAO believes that this is not correct as SARPs and RRs are closer in equivalency than SARPS and ECC or ITU-R Recommendations.
+To assert that the ICAO SARPs is not in conformance with the ITU-R RR, based on guidance found in ECC and ITU-R Recommendations, would require those recommendations be incorporated by reference in the ITU-R RRs.
 A review of the 2016 ITU-R RR has yet to discover where the ECC and ITU-R Recommendations referenced in this liaison statement have actually been incorporated by reference or rule in the ITU-R RRs.

 Further, the supporting documentation states: